By Kristin Cosgrove from Mamacino.

 These days happen and the thing I have learnt from them is that they pass.

 However, knowing that doesn’t really help when you are trapped right in the middle of one.
-So these are my tips for surviving the pear shaped day…
+So these are my strategies to help mum survive a bad day…

 1. Let go